franburstall/franburstall.github.io/about.markdown

 permalink: /about/
 ---

+I am [Fran
-I am a mathematician, kite-flyer and sometime emacs hacker.
+Burstall](https://people.bath.ac.uk/feb/home.html), a mathematician, kite-flyer and sometime emacs hacker.

-# Mathematician
+## Mathematician

 I am a sort of differential geometer working at the [University of Bath](https://www.bath.ac.uk).